TeemuKoivisto/prosemirror-react-typescript-example/README.md

 The other examples can be executed with `yarn nextjs` and `yarn ssr`.
 Note: you should probably run only one example at the time since each commands starts the Rollup compilers in the editor subfolders.

+### Collab server

+It's still WIP but to run it locally you can just execute `yarn collab` to start the server.
+There few bugs left that I haven't gotten around to fix before deploying it.

 ## Background

 It has been a long-running project of mine to implement a rich-text editor.
 My transition has been from Draft.js to Slate.js to finally ProseMirror yet its definitely not easy to integrate ProseMirror with React to create a truly production-ready rich-text editor.